 They Genuinely Love Technology and Innovation

 An EA is immersed in technology, and that technology is always changing.
-Between diary planners and project management tools, office software and equipment, an EA must not only be entirely competent across the tools they use daily but be ready to switch to an alternative at any moment.
+Between diary planners and project management tools, office software and equipment, an EA must not only be entirely competent across the tools they use daily, but be ready to switch to an alternative at any moment.

 They Value Being a Team Player.

-An EA who feels they are somehow separate from the team will not—cannot—deliver exceptional service to their executive.
+An EA who feels separate from the team will not—cannot—deliver exceptional service to their executive.
 A strong EA not only sees themselves in partnership with the executive but must collaborate with every member of the team, understanding instinctively that each person in the organisation feeds into the success of the executive.

 They Listen and Learn.

 An EA who wants to do all the talking and feels they know it all will not last long.
-An EA must be the eyes and ears of the executive at all times, which often means shutting up and listening, and being alert to potential issues, conflicts, and any new bit of information that may be helpful to the executive.
+An EA must be the eyes and ears of the executive at all times, which often means shutting up, listening, and being alert to potential issues, conflicts, and any new bit of information that may be helpful to the executive.

 They Are Proactive with Good Instincts